WaIdo/TAO-NET/README.md

 This repository hosts the in-progress implementation of **TAO-Net**, our two-stage adaptive OOD classification pipeline for encrypted traffic.
 The current snapshot keeps all research code, scripts, and experiments needed for the paper under review.

-> ⚠️ Configuration availability
+> Configuration availability
 > Final configuration files (hyperparameters, dataset manifests, and deployment scripts) will be published once the paper successfully completes peer review.
-Until then, only the minimal wiring required to reproduce internal experiments is provided.

 Key directories
 ---------------